 Villa Celimontana - Not only hosting jazz music every night during the summer, with light food and drinks – during the day, you’ll find a luscious park with a children’s play area and pony rides, too.

-Not far is another playground nearer the Colosseum that is also fun for kids..
+Not far is another playground nearer the Colosseum that is also fun for Rome with kids.

 Or for those staying right in town, the Circus Maximus is a great space to let your kids roam in Rome.
 Our favorite hotel, Hotel Kolbe has a private garden where kids can play safely, just a stone’s throw from the Circus Maximus.
 And if you're there in May, you can have a stroll through the lovely Rose Garden right nearby.

 Explora is a hands-on learning center located close to Piazza del Popolo

 In the heart of Villa Borghese is the Casina di Raffaello, a tidy villa where you’ll find toys and activities, too.
 A good place to go on a rainy day.